mcpython4-coding/Documentation/Language.md

 1. variable dict<str -> Language.Language> LANGUAGES:
 table name -> Language instance, used for translating strings

-2. variable str ACTIVE_LANGUAGE: The name of the active language
+2. variable str ACTIVE_LANGUAGE: The name of the active language, can be changed during runtime

 3. def get(key: str, formatting=[]) -> str
     Translates an key to translated in active language. formatting are